-Early motor bus services included Manukau Road 171 linking Greenwood's Corner and Onehunga with the city, along Buckley Road in 1925, 172 feeder bus services to tram terminuses at May Road, Mt Eden Road near Mt Albert Road, the Dominion/Mt Albert Road junction that year, Hayr Road in 1926, as well as a Sunday feeder service to Hillsborough and weekday service to Waikowhai Park that year 173.
-Some of these buses were operated by Auckland City Council, 174 while others were operated by the Mount Eden Bus Company.
-175
+Early motor bus services included Manukau Road171 linking Greenwood's Corner and Onehunga with the city, along Buckley Road in 1925,172 feeder bus services to tram terminuses at May Road, Mt Eden Road near Mt Albert Road, the Dominion/Mt Albert Road junction that year, Hayr Road in 1926, as well as a Sunday feeder service to Hillsborough and weekday service to Waikowhai Park that year.173 Some of these buses were operated by Auckland City Council,174 while others were operated by the Mount Eden Bus Company.175

-In response to increased fares on the Auckland City Council services, a "suburban transport and social club" was proposed to be formed in Mt Roskill to run "community buses" where in return for weekly maintenance fees, members were permitted to travel for no further charge on the service's buses.
-176 This proposal does not appear to have gone ahead, as it did in other areas until challenged legally by the Council.
-From 1927, plans were prepared for the establishment of a Transport Control Board, to take over the Council services.
+In response to increased fares on the Auckland City Council services, a 'suburban transport and social club' was proposed for Mt Roskill, to run community buses.
+In return for weekly maintenance fees, members were permitted to travel for no further charge on the service's buses.
+176 This proposal does not appear to have gone ahead, as it did in other areas until challenged legally by the council.
+From 1927, there were plans for a Transport Control Board, to take over the Council services.
 An omnibus garage was added to the Mt Roskill tram workshops later that year.
 177 From 1928 the services were taken over by the Auckland Transport Board.
-During the 1930s, several appeals were made to the Transport Board for extended services in Mt Roskill, but these did not go ahead.
+During the 1930s, there were several appeals to the Transport Board for extended services in Mt Roskill, but these did not go ahead.